-Leading up to this year’s Skin Cancer Action Week (18-24 November) outdoor workers across Australia are being urged to take action to protect themselves from Australia’s most prevalent cancer.
-Outdoor workers are at high risk of developing skin cancer due to their higher than average exposure to UV radiation (UVR) from the sun.
+Leading up to this year’s Skin Cancer Action Week (20-26 November) outdoor workers across Australia are being urged to take action to protect themselves from Australia’s most prevalent cancer.
+Outdoor workers are at high risk of developing skin cancer due to their higher-than-average exposure to UV radiation (UVR) from the sun.
 Everyone on the worksite has a level of responsibility to protect themselves and those under their care from overexposure to UVR.
 When it comes to health in the workplace, prevention is always better than cure.
 There is no ‘one size fits all’ approach to sun safety in the workplace.
 A tailored approach is needed on each worksite to make sure sun safety works.
 Peoples’ skills and views should be used to develop an individual sun safety action plan for each workplace.
 Try to include guidelines and policy, worker education and use of PPE.
 In this way, the risk of skin cancer on the worksite can be substantially reduced.

 When implementing a sun safety action plan it is important to consider the following elements:

 Risk assessment – periodically assess workers exposure to UV radiation

 Sun safety policy – outline in a written policy the sun exposure risks, protection control measures and actions to be taken for non-compliance.
 This information should also be included in any site safety management plans.

 Engineering – the provision of shade, window tinting or driving sleeves

 Administration – consider changes to schedules if possible, including rostering tasks outside of peak UV times and rotate people engaged in outdoor work